Mervodactyl/CV/cv.md

 * Lead and teach up to 21 class members at any time
 * Create a positive and creative learning environment for all ages

-_Highlights_

-Helped coordinate the Art Department stage a surprise attack between the 'British Empire vs United States' counsellors on Independence day and spent the previous night chalking the streets in patriotic slogans and painting British flags everywhere en masse

 ## Education
 ### Full Stack Graduate, [Makers Academy](http://www.makersacademy.com/) - ref. previous section